kraken-io/kraken-ruby/README.md

 }
 ````

-## Amazon S3 and Rackspace Cloud Files
+## External Storage

-Kraken API allows you to store optimized images directly in your S3 bucket or Cloud Files container.
-With just a few addidtional parameters your optimized images will be pushed to your external storage in no time.
+Kraken API allows you to store optimized images directly in your S3 bucket, Cloud Files container, Azure container or SoftLayer Object Storage container.
+With just a few additional parameters your optimized images will be pushed to your external storage in no time.

 ### Amazon S3